Paras-jaishi/1st-repo/README.md

-# 1st-repo
+# 1st-repository
-This is my first git repo
+This is my first Git repo
+By-Paras Jaishi